docsforadobe/after-effects-expression-reference/docs/footage.md

 ## Footage.ntscDropFrame

+!!! note
+    This functionality was added in After Effects CS5.5

 #### Description

 Returns true if the timecode is in drop-frame format.
-(After Effects CS5.5 and later.)

 #### Type